loopdash/loopdash/src/projects/encode.md

               alt:
               colSpan: 6
   testimonial:
+    quote: >
-    quote: "Had a fantastic experience working with Loopdash - the team was accessible and responsive to feedback even when we had changes in vision throughout the process.
-We're all so pleased with the final product and would 100% work with Loopdash again."
+      Had a fantastic experience working with Loopdash - the team was accessible and responsive to feedback even when we had changes in vision throughout the process.
+We're all so pleased with the final product and would 100% work with Loopdash again.
     author: Sneha Revanur
     role: Activist & Founder of Encode
 sitemap: